mkalifardi/mkalifardi.github.io/index.md

 title: mnote
 ---

-Welcome to **mnote** 🌐🚧
+Welcome to **mnote**
-This blog explores innovative ideas, data-driven research, and engineering practices in:
+This site is my personal knowledge base — a second brain where I capture ideas, notes, and reflections from my professional work and ongoing learning.

+I work at the intersection of:

+- Capital projects and infrastructure delivery
+- Toll road and mining project development

+Currently, I'm exploring and building knowledge in:

-- 🚍 Transport system modeling and sustainable mobility
+- Transport systems and urban mobility
+- Finance, economics, and project valuation
-- 🏗️ Infrastructure planning, design, and delivery
+- Data-driven planning and strategic decision-making
-- 📊 Decision-making and policy through engineering analysis
-- 🌎 Real-world case studies from around the globe

 ---

 ### 📬 Latest Posts

-Check out the latest articles below — where civil engineering meets intelligent systems.
+Scroll down for recent notes — ideas in progress, practical insights, and technical deep dives.
-Built with [Jekyll](https://jekyllrb.com/) and hosted on [GitHub Pages](https://pages.github.com/).
+Powered by [Jekyll](https://jekyllrb.com/) and hosted on [GitHub Pages](https://pages.github.com/).